munna9/devops-codes/emailcampaign/README.md

-cp-usermanagement-cookbook
+emailcampaign-cookbook
 =========================
-Deploy and configure  operations on cp-usermanagement cookbook.
+Deploy and configure  operations on emailcampaign cookbook.

 Requirements
 ------------